2. Articles

 Good news!
 Yawayaua Isogoro’s shichimi is also available online for overseas shipping.

-Check out on the online Japanese store “Japan Centre” from below!
+Check out the online Japanese store “Japan Centre” below!

 Yawataya Isogoro’s shichimi is popular and dominant at many Japanese supermarkets, as you can see above.
 (By the way, this photo was taken at Tsuruya, the top supermarket chain in Nagano.
 If you have an opportunity to visit Nagano, it’s a hidden gem for local Japanese food!)